Lawyers

 Adrian Jones

 Adrian is a corporate lawyer specialising in advising media and technology clients on a broad range of corporate and financial transactions, as well as strategic and governance issues.
-He has spent over 20 years advising media and technology clients on their transactional work, particularly private company M&A, joint ventures and strategic partnerships and raising equity from angel and venture capital investors.
-Alongside the transactional work, much of his time is spent advising and guiding boards and entrepreneurs on risk and strategy, on governance and stakeholder relations and in the hard times on their insolvency concerns.
-He focuses predominantly on the TV, software, sport, music and publishing sectors, but has experience of doing deals involving all sorts of digital businesses.
+“I’ve spent over 20 years advising media and technology clients on their transactional work, particularly private company M&A, joint ventures and strategic partnerships and raising equity from angel and venture capital investors.
+Alongside the transactional work, much of my time is spent advising and guiding boards and entrepreneurs on risk and strategy, on governance and stakeholder relations and in the hard times on their insolvency concerns.
+I focus predominantly on the TV, software, sport, music and publishing sectors, but have experience of doing deals involving all sorts of digital businesses.
+Over the past decade, I’ve been involved in Wiggin management and in establishing many of Wiggin’s entrepreneurial side businesses, including Incopro, the market leading online brand protection software business where I was a board director, a role which provided me with valuable business insight and a fresh perspective on the pressures and challenges faced by clients.”

 Alexander Ross